openziti/ziti-sdk-swift/README.md

 ## Building

-`ziti-sdk-c` is a git submodule.
+`./deps/ziti-sdk-c` is a git submodule.
 This project expect builds to be built in `./deps/ziti-sdk-c/build-darwin-x86_64` for macOS and `./deps/ziti-sdk-c/build-iOS-arm64` for iOS (simulator not currently supported).
+See the build instructions in the `ziti-sdk-c` repository.

 ## Getting Help